Project Overview

 - Natural Resources/Environment: afforestation, biodiversity, carbon sequestration, habitat enhancement, hedgerows, soil stabilization, strip cropping

-- Pest Management: biological control, biorational pesticides, cultural control, integrated pest management, mulches - general, mulches - killed, mulches - living, mulching - vegetative, mulching - plastic, prevention, weed ecology
+- Pest Management: biological control, biorational pesticides, cultural control, integrated pest management, mulches - general, mulches - killed, mulches - living, mulching - vegetative, mulching - plastic, weed ecology

-- Production Systems: agroecosystems, aquaponics, hydroponics, organic agriculture, permaculture
+- Production Systems: agroecosystems, organic agriculture, permaculture

 - Soil Management: composting, earthworms, green manures, organic matter, soil analysis, soil chemistry, soil quality/health